-With the holiday season upon us, we have asked our Visa and Treasury departments for their advice about paying for goods and services whilst travelling internationally.
+With the holiday season upon us, we asked our Visa and treasury departments for their advice about paying for goods and services whilst travelling internationally.
 Using your debit or credit card abroad can be a convenient, flexible and cost-effective way to pay.
-But, it’s worth being aware of the different charges that may be applied and how to keep yourself safe from fraud.
+However, it is worth being aware of the different charges that may be applied and how to keep yourself safe from fraud.

 Paying in the local currency:

-You can use your cards and pay in local currency; the C. Hoare & Co non-sterling transaction fee on the bank’s Visa credit and debit card is 2.5%.
+You can use your sterling cards and pay in local currency, although this will incur our international handling charge.
+The C. Hoare & Co. international handling charge on our Visa credit and debit cards is 2.5%.

-If you are travelling for a longer period of time to the States or to Europe, the bank can also provide you with a EUR or USD current account and accompanying Visa card.
-This will allow you to purchase your currency prior to travelling and, as such, pay using your local card.
-The currency conversion fee from GBP is 2.5%, which reduces when you convert greater sums.
+If you are travelling for a longer period of time to the United States or to Europe, the bank can also provide you with a euro or US dollar current account and accompanying Visa card.
+This will allow you to purchase your currency prior to travelling and, as such, pay using a local card.
+The currency conversion fee from sterling is 2.5%, which reduces when you convert greater sums.
 Do bear in mind that there is currently a 1% charge to hold euros at the bank due to the European Central Bank holding rates in negative territory.

-It is now possible for you to choose to pay in GBP when using your card abroad, using Dynamic Currency Conversion (DCC).
-A feature that is available to all C. Hoare & Co. card holders.
+It is now possible for you to choose to pay in sterling when using your card abroad.
+Dynamic Currency Conversion (DCC) makes this possible; a feature that is available to all C. Hoare & Co. card holders.

-DCC shows you the exact amount of GBP that you will be charged, having already been converted and doesn’t incur the bank’s own non-sterling transaction fee .
-This is useful for knowing exactly how much will appear on your statement, but be careful as the exchange rate used in the conversion is not necessarily good value for money - it may not be as competitive a rate as the one offered by Visa.
-The BBC recently published an article which referenced the mark-up of nearly 10% in several instances, compared to the standard charge levied by other card issuers of between 2.75% and 2.99%.
-If your retailer uses DCC without your permission, you can ask for the receipt to be voided and do the transaction again.
+However, do be careful as the exchange rate used in the conversion is not necessarily good value for money and may not be as competitive as the one offered by Visa.
+The BBC found a mark-up of nearly 10% in several instances, compared with the standard charge levied by other card issuers of between 2.75% and 2.99%.
+If the retailer uses DCC without your permission, you can ask for the receipt to be voided and request that the transaction be put through again.

 Paying in cash: